 •students to understand pollution sources and dispersion characteristics

-Physical 3D models and hybrid physical-digital models are also being developed and applied to practical analysis problems.
+Physical 3D models and hybrid physical-digital models have also been developed and applied to practical analysis problems.
 For example: 3D physical models constructed from plaster, wood, paper and plastics have been used for many years in architectural and engineering planning projects; hybrid sand tables are used to help firefighters in California visualize the progress of wildfires (see Figure 1‑1A, below); very large sculptured solid terrain models (e.g. see STM) are being used for educational purposes, to assist land use modeling programmes, and to facilitate participatory 3D modeling in less-developed communities (P3DM); and 3D digital printing technology is being used to generate 3D landscapes and cityscapes from GIS, CAD and/or VRML files with planning, security, architectural, archaeological and geological applications (see Figure 1‑1B, below and the websites of Z corporation and Stratasys for more details).
 To create large landscape models multiple individual prints, which are typically only around 20cm x 20cm x 5cm, are made, in much the same manner as raster file mosaics.

 Figure 1‑1A: 3D Physical GIS models: Sand-in-a-box model, Albuquerque, USA